adamrefaey/laravel-hybrid-spa-page-state-loader/README.md

-### This package is meant to be used in conjunction with (Laravel hybrid SPA](https://github.com/mustafarefaey/laravel-hybrid-spa).
+### This package is meant to be used in conjunction with [Laravel hybrid SPA](https://github.com/mustafarefaey/laravel-hybrid-spa).
 It provides the functionality to load page state.

 # Installation